 Support Group: The volunteer must be trained by a counselor in support group procedures in order to successfully co-facilitate.

 Transportation: The volunteer assists the client with transportation to meetings, appointments, school, court, etc. The volunteer also may assist moving victims into their own home.

-Fundraising: The volunteer may assist with fundraising events such as Thursday night Bingo, and the yearly raffle, golf scramble, and Domestic Violence Awareness Month.
+Fundraising: The volunteer may assist with fundraising events such as the color run, the yearly raffle, and Domestic Violence Awareness Month.

 Clerical: The volunteer may assist with office procedures.
 Shopping and Maintenance: The volunteer may assist for food and other supplies for clients, and shelter repair, clean, and hazard control.